aadit-n3rdy/phy6/README.md

 complicated algorithms have been used, the project works completely based on calculating forces and displacements over very small timesteps.

+## Build Instructions

+- Install the SDL2 library
+- Use CMake to build the project and run the executable

 ## Basic Usage

 - The only argument is the path to the JSON file to parse for input.